Ecwid/ecwid-api-docs/includes/_products.md

 field{attributeId} | string | Filter by product attribute values.
 Works the same as the filter by `field{attributeName}` but attribute IDs are used instead of attribute names.
 This way is insensitive to attributes renaming. sku | string | Product or combination SKU.
 Ecwid will return details of a product containing that SKU, if SKU value is an exact match.
 If SKU is specified, other search parameters are ignored, except for product ID. productId | number | Internal Ecwid product ID or multiple productIds separated by a comma.
-If this field is specified, other search parameters are ignored.
+If this field is specified, other search parameters are ignored. baseUrl | string | Base URL of a storefront for Ecwid to use when returning product URLs (`url` field) instead of storefront URL specified in [store settings](#get-store-profile) cleanUrls | boolean | If `true` Ecwid will return the new SEO-friendly URL in the `url` field.
+If `false` Ecwid will return the old URL format.
+Can be used together with the `baseUrl` request parameter

 <aside class="notice">
 If no filters are set in the URL, API will return all products